gmlscripts/scripts/Computation/Parametric_Functions/clamp.md

 clamp
 =====

-Note: The GameMaker:Studio function of the same name produces the same results and obsoletes this script.
+Note: The GameMaker function of the same name produces the same results and obsoletes this script.

 This function clamps an input two an upper or lower bound, or min/max values.